 Step 2: Register a domain

-The second step you need to do is figure out what your blog or domain name would be (I used thepracticalsaver as my domain name).
-You can get your domain name directly through Bluehost, which make life easier than trying to search your desired domain name elsewhere.
+The second step on how to start a blog is to figure out what your blog or domain name would be (I used thepracticalsaver as my domain name).
+You can get your domain name for FREE directly through Bluehost as long as you sign up for 12 months or more.

 A lot of people get the words domain name, web hosting, and WordPress mixed up a lot of times.
 To avoid confusion, here’s what they are: